gravity-technologies/grvt-js-client/README.md

 )
 ```

-## To use WebSocket (available only in browsers that support WebSocket)
+## To use WebSocket (available only in browsers/platforms that support WebSocket)

 [Browsers supported](https://caniuse.com/websockets)